heptarch/heptarch.github.io/drafts/tarkovsky.md

 text.
-I set to work enthusiastically the next morning, drinking three espressi, scaling the stairs to the fourth floor, and triumphantly unlocking the marked "журнал - 2".
+I set to work enthusiastically the next morning, drinking three espressi, scaling the stairs to the fourth floor, and triumphantly unlocking the marked "журнал - Il Diario".

 <figure>
     <div style="text-align:center"><img src